ekrich/stensorflow/README.md

 which will install into the `/usr/local/Cellar/libtensorflow/<version>` directory.

 Note: macOS 12 or greater is recommended to install TensorFlow via Homebrew and is used in CI.
-Tensorflow `2.15` is built for macos `13.1`.
+Tensorflow `2.16.1` is built for macos `13.1` so you will get a linking warning if using an older OS version.

 ```
 $ brew install libtensorflow